ck-zhang/px/docs/reference/model.md

   * Authoritative description of that project’s environment when the project is not governed by a workspace.
   * Exact versions, hashes, markers, index URLs, platform tags.
+  * Portable and commit-safe: contains no absolute paths, usernames, or local cache layout.
   * A fingerprint of `[project].dependencies` (and any px-specific dep config, including `[tool.px].manage-command` and `[tool.px].plugin-imports`).

 * **Workspace lockfile** – `px.workspace.lock` in a workspace root: